jolynnk/travelplanner/README.md

 - Display of activities with filter function for hotels, food & drinks, things to see, things to do
 - Display of individual activity details via modal
 - Function to create "empty" itinerary based on form inputs of location, number of days of trip, itinerary title
-- Function to add activities to specific days of the itinerary, and to delete them where needed (itneraries as well as their activities will be saved to database)
+- Function to add activities to specific days of the itinerary, and to delete them where needed (itineraries as well as their activities will be saved to database)
 - Display of all user itineraries

 **Admin role:**